What are Decentralized Blockchain Oracles?

 • The protocol has no admin keys.

-Fetch Oracle is a fork of Tellor launching natively on Pulsechain.
-Fetch will be the primary oracle providing price feeds to Liquid Loans.
+Fetch Oracle is a fork of Tellor on PulseChain.
+It's also the primary oracle providing price feeds to Liquid Loans.

 Join The Leading Crypto Channel